These Raspberry Filled Oatmeal Muffins are perfect for breakfast or for a snack. Vegan, gluten-free, oil-free, sugar-free and delicious.

-This post contains affiliate links which earn me a small commission at no additional cost to you.
-I only recommend products that I personally use and love.
+This post contains affiliate links, which allows me to make a small commission at no additional cost to you.
+Thank you for supporting Blooming Nolwenn.

 RASPBERRY FILLED OATMEAL MUFFINS

 Today I want to share with you the recipe for these super simple and delicious raspberry filled oatmeal muffins.
 As you know if you saw my No-Bake Raspberry Chocolate Tart and my Raspberry Chia Jam Stuffed Pancakes, I have been slightly obsessed with raspberry chia jam lately.
 It just adds that nice fresh, sweet and sour touch to a dessert, which I love!